impostorsguides/impostorsguides.github.io/rbenv/part-1/1-h-content.md

  - The child process shares resources with the parent process.
 I'm not yet sure what resources they mean.
  - If the parent process dies, the child process also dies.

-Another useful link comes from [TheUnixSchool.com](https://archive.ph/0qS4Y):
+Another useful link comes from [TheUnixSchool.com](https://web.archive.org/web/20221005124821/https://www.theunixschool.com/2012/09/what-is-process-in-unix-linux.html){:target="_blank" rel="noopener"}:

 <p style="text-align: center">
   <img src="/assets/images/what-is-a-process-2.png" width="70%" alt="What is a process in UNIX?" style="border: 1px solid black; padding: 0.5em">